opensearch-project/documentation-website/_opensearch/rest-api/snapshots/create-repository.md

 ---
 layout: default
-title: Create Snapshot Repository
+title: Register Snapshot Repository
 parent: Snapshot APIs
 grand_parent: REST API reference
 nav_order: 1
 ---

-## Create snapshot repository
+## Register or update snapshot repository

-Registers a new repository to store snapshots.
-Repositories comprise two types:
+Registers a new repository to store snapshots, or updates information for an existing repository.
+Repositories can be of two types:

 * File system (`fs`)